mrjbond/elearning/rabbit_mq_comparison/alerting/README.md

 Based on this diagram, it's not immediately obvious how the underlying connection is started and whether and how it's linked to the Publisher.
 I looked at the source code and it seems as though the connection is established "inside" the Publisher and kept in its (`GenServer`) state.

+Initially, `rabbit_mq` was implemented in a similar way.

 #### Configuration & Defaults

 -   Publishing app id is [configurable and defaults to `:gen_rmq`](https://github.com/meltwater/gen_rmq/blob/v2.6.1/lib/publisher.ex#L51)